Thank you for visiting a Brake website. Please read these terms and conditions before continuing to use our sites.

 Your order is an offer to buy from us.
 Nothing that we do or say will amount to any acceptance of that offer until we send you your invoice or confirmation of your payment, or we send you your welcome, whichever is earlier.

-If you pay for a subscription by annual recurring payment through PayPal, there is no need to renew your subscription as it will continue until you cancel it.
-If you subscribe by invoice/cheque we will automatically send you a renewal invoice at the relevant time.
-If at this time you wish to cancel your invoice and subscription then you must do so by writing to Brake (see section 7).
+If you pay for a membership by annual recurring payment through PayPal, there is no need to renew your membership as it will continue until you cancel it.
+If you pay by invoice/cheque we will automatically send you a renewal invoice at the relevant time.
+If at this time you wish to cancel your invoice and membership then you must do so by writing to Brake (see section 7).

-Please note if a third part organisation has purchased a subscription on your behalf, your free or discounted subscription is valid for one year. after this your subscription will revert to the full price rate.
+Please note if a third part organisation has purchased a membership on your behalf, your free or discounted membership is valid for one year.
+After this your membership will revert to the full price rate.

 5 REFUNDS AND CANCELLATION

-Once we have accepted your subscription and payment, we regret that we cannot refund payment unless: (i) we are unable to fulfil your subscription; (ii) there are exceptional circumstances, which we will assess on a case by case basis.
+Once we have accepted your membership and payment, we regret that we cannot refund payment unless: (i) we are unable to fulfil your membership; (ii) there are exceptional circumstances, which we will assess on a case by case basis.
 If we then decide that exceptional circumstances apply we may, at our sole discretion, give you a proportionate refund.

 If you have a query about obtaining a refund, please contact our admin team (see details in section 7 below).